sportnak/RustWalkthrough/chapter_3/notes.md

 Four scalar types: integers, floating-point numbers, booleans, and characters.

 You can cause an integer overflow - but Rust will catch it and create a panic at runtime when compiling in debug mode.
 However, in release mode, Rust will instead wrap the value around back to the minimum

+Default floats are 64 bit because they are roughly the same speed as f32.

+### Compound Types

+Compound types allow you to group multiple values into one type.
+You can do this through tuples and arrays.

+Tuples:

+- fixed length
+- each position can have a unique type
+- extract values through destructuring or through `.{index}`
+- accessing values by index out of range fails to compile
+- empty tuple `()` is the default return type of functions

+Arrays:

+- fixed length
+- all elements must have same type
+- allocates data to the stack rather than the heap
+- not as flexible as the `vector` type
+- annotated as `[{type}; length]` or `[{value}; length]`
+- runtime indexing is checked

+## Functions

+- snake_case is the conventional style for functions and variable names

+Functions are started with `fn` .
+Rust doesn't care about the order in which functions are defined.